MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 ## <a name="cleardatatableaction"></a> Clear data table

-Deletes all the rows of the data table, keeping table headers unaffected
+Deletes all the rows of the data table, keeping table headers unaffected.

 ### Input parameters